gcp-development/event-streaming-platform/kafka-setup/README.md

 ![image](https://user-images.githubusercontent.com/76512851/204650853-951276c6-a154-4240-b728-3073e35cf36e.png)

-Add kafka to our /etc/hosts file in the host machine in order to connect connect their Kafka clients to the kafka broker via the load balancer created.
+Add kafka to our /etc/hosts file in the host machine in order to connect kafka clients to the kafka broker via the load balancer created.

 ```bash
 sudo nano /etc/hosts